ADOS-2 Training for the Clinical Setting

 Training in the ADOS-2 is now available for use in the clinical setting through the Department of Psychiatry, Trinity College Dublin.
 The training is aimed at professionals with a mental health background who have some familiarity with the tool and it focused on teaching correct administration of the instrument.
 This training will take place over two full days.
 It is highly recommended that attendees should be familiar with the ADOS-2 kit.
 Kits are available for purchase directly from Western Psychological Services - www.wpspublish.com or through ETC Leeson Park.

-Venue: Trinity Centre for Health Sciences, St. James’ Hospital, Dublin 8
+Venue: The William Stokes Post Graduate Centre, St. James’ Hospital, Dublin 8

 Times: 9.30 am sharp – 5 pm